witch-team/circeemodel/README.md

 #### **CIRCEE_PF.mod**

-**Role**: Main Dynare model file containing the full economic structure
+**Role**: Main model file containing the full economic structure.
+The file contains the declarations of variables and parameters, as well as the main equations and FOCs of the model.
+For a comprehensive overview of the equations, please refer to the Appendix of Corbier et al. (2025).
+It’s important to note that the model’s equations have undergone slight modifications since Corbier et al. (2024 and 2025).

 **Contents**: